ThomasWSnider/fs-journal/journal/09/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+### Reflection

+This week went quicker than I thought it would.
+It has been a neat experience to work as part of a team.
+I don't have much to say, honestly.
+Thank you guys for helping us out whenever we needed it!